-November 9th presentation (25 points)
+November 8th presentation (25 points)

-Individually or in pairs, students will choose an empirical study that examines the effects of a particular aspect of physical growth and development and/or a physical health-related challenge on the ability of children and adolescents to achieve in school.
+In pairs, students will choose an empirical study that examines the effects of an aspect of physical growth and development and/or a physical health-related challenge on the ability of children and adolescents to achieve in school.
 Ideally, the study will focus on a problem that is relevant to an experience you've had in a teaching/learning setting, thus facilitating your perspective on specific context as it influences the students' school adjustment.
-Your study must be approved by the instructor no later than October 19th.
+Your study must be approved by the instructor no later than October 18th.
 Each student or pair of students will give a 10-minute PowerPoint presentation (3 slides maximum) that briefly explains: